benkuly/trixnity/website/docs/client/usage.md

 ### Rooms

 To get the room list, call `matrixClient.room.getAll()`.
+Use `.flatten()` to flatten the Flow of Flows.
 With `matrixClient.room.getById(...)` you can get one room.

 ### Users

 To get all members of a room, call `matrixClient.user.getAll(...)`.
+Use `.flatten()` to flatten the Flow of Flows.
 Because room members are loaded lazily, you should also call `matrixClient.user.loadMembers(...)` as soon as you open a room.
 With `matrixClient.user.getById(...)` you can get one user.